 Ding.
 You have a new email!
 You open your inbox.
 Tada!
 Oh yay.
 It’s spam.
 According Merriam-Webster spam is “an unsolicited commercial message sent to a large number of recipients.”
-It’s basically any email sent impersonally to a lot of people for the sole purpose of marketing to them could be safely defined as spam.
+It’s basically any email sent impersonally to a lot of people for the sole purpose of marketing to them.

 It’s practically and practicably impossible to change a lump of Spam meat into something delicious like ham.
 But, you can absolutely turn your company emails and newsletters into something more attractive than a spam email.